Westworld/Clock_Breakout/README.md

 Idea from project:
 https://hackaday.io/project/169655-arkaclock-retro-arcade-arkanoid-with-clock

+Run clock for 10 minutes with Arkanoid, then 10 minutes Tetris, then 10 minutes Space Invaders, then restart with Arkanoid

 The source is written for two different versions.
 One with 2.4" 8bit parallel TFT 320x240 and ESP32 (with enough pins for 8bit parallel)